geoschem/geos-chem-cloud/doc/source/chapter06_appendix/ssh-config.rst

     IdentityFile ~/.ssh/my-aws-key.pem
     Port 22

 "Host" is the shortcut you want to use in ``ssh`` and ``scp`` commands. "user", "IdentityFile" (EC2 Key Pair), and "Port" (always 22 for ``ssh``) are almost never changed for different EC2 instances.
-So you only need to change "Hostname" everytime you have a new instance.
+So you only need to change "Hostname" every time you have a new instance.

 Enable port forwarding
 ^^^^^^^^^^^^^^^^^^^^^^